ssbsukirat/medicine/Gastroenterology/Alimentary canal/Peptic Ulcer Disease.md

 		* NSAIDs induced have chemical gastropathy with
 			* foveolar hyperplasia
 			* edema of lamnia propria
-			* epithelial regeneration in absence of
+			* epithelial regeneration in absence of H pylori
+## Pathophysiology
+* Duodenal Ulcers
+	* H pylori and NSAIDs maximum
+	* average basal and nocturnal secretion increased